Running a business can be an exciting adventure, but along the way, you are likely to face challenges that may leave you wondering where to turn next.

 Many business owners deal with common issues during the establishment and growth of their company and need quick, easy to understand answers to their queries.

-That’s why we have put together some of the most frequently asked questions that we receive from business owners to offer a little guidance.
+That’s why we have put together business owner FAQs that we receive to offer a little guidance.

-How you are paid can have a significant impact on the amount of tax that you owe.
-That is why most business owners are paid via a regular salary, as well as dividends – an amount paid out from a company’s profits to shareholders.
+How you are paid can have a significant impact on the amount of tax you pay.
+For this reason, many owner-managed businesses choose to pay a combination of salary and dividends, an amount paid out from a company’s profits to shareholders.

-Getting this balance right can sometimes be the difference between paying tax at the basic, higher and additional rate, as well as affecting other personal tax reliefs and National Insurance contributions.
+Getting this balance right can sometimes be the difference between paying tax at the basic, higher and additional rate, as well as reduce National Insurance contributions and protect entitlement to certain personal tax reliefs and state benefits.

 By balancing your salary and the dividends you receive you can mitigate the amount of tax you pay.